 How to trade in a buy here pay here car

 A trade-in can be a somewhat complicated process for a dealership, especially if the car is worth less than what is owed.

-Essentially, there are two different processes for trading in a buy here pay here car.
-The first is when the car is worth more than the remaining payment amount, which is a good thing for the buyer.
+Essentially, there are two different processes for trading in a car.
+The first is when the car is worth more than the remaining payment amount, which is a good thing for you, as a buyer.
 In this instance, the dealership will pay the remaining amount and possession of the car is given to them, allowing you to then purchase a new vehicle.